-As a marketer, it is necessary for you to assess your customer's preferences.
+As a marketer, you must assess your customer’s preferences.
 Ask questions about their expectations, problems and other aspects that can help you to put your product forward in an effective way.
 Customers love to interact with an agent showing concern for their interests.